TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

 \subsubsection{Object Creation}

-Users can choose from seven types of primitive 3D geometries (cube, sphere, cylinder, capsule, triangular prism, pyramid, and cone) using buttons on their left wrist (\autoref{fig:object_creation_and_selection}a).
+Users can choose from seven types of primitive 3D geometries (cube, sphere, cylinder, capsule, triangular prism, pyramid, and cone) using buttons on their weak hand wrist (\autoref{fig:object_creation_and_selection}a).
 The color of the button turns blue when the finger hovers close to the button.
 This gives the user feedback on which button is about to be pressed.
-Upon pressing a button, the selected object appears on the user's left hand (\autoref{fig:object_creation_and_selection}b and \ref{fig:object_creation_and_selection}c).
+Upon pressing a button, the selected object appears on the user's weak hand (\autoref{fig:object_creation_and_selection}b and \ref{fig:object_creation_and_selection}c).